 and/or has direct exposure to sunlight.
 Additionally, if it

-is immediately next to, or under, an air conditioning
+is immediately next to, or under, an air

 exposure to direct sunlight can bleach upholstery